ekra100/solana-trading-ai-agent/README.md

 PRISM AI Agent provides a stable environment for deploying AI agents at scale, both within Trustless Engineering Co. and for customers' on-premises deployments.

-Watch a quick [demo](https://app.arcade.software/share/4Bv0R5Bt6JZ4TbQWZL3n) on how to deploy using Github Codespaces!

 ## Key Features
 - Simplified ElizaOS setup